mrumkovskis/wabase-wiki/View-Intro.md

 the `id`.
 When requested with `list` API, the returned JSON would look something like this

 **#TODO** add example and ask if it's possible to see the responses from tests myself.
+Maybe a test project with basic back-end to play with.

 > 1: {id: 1, code: "LVHABA-1", country_code: 1, name: "Swedbank"}
 >